 Smith, Chris M., and Andrew V. Papachristos.
-Forthcoming.
+2021.
 “Criminal Networks.”
-In the Oxford Handbook of Social Networks, edited by J. Moody and R. Light.
+Pp. 616-32 in the The Oxford Handbook of Social Networks, edited by R. Light, and J. Moody.
 New York: Oxford University Press.

 Social network analysis identifies and explains criminal behavior and criminal groups as an outcome of social relationships that are structured beyond the characteristics of individuals engaged in crime.
 This chapter takes stock of research using SNA to study criminal organizations and groups of criminals, considers the innovations in measuring criminal groups, discusses the limitations of criminal network data, and classifies theoretical orientations used in the field.
 We discuss the implications of criminal networks research on policy and intervention efforts, and we conclude with a proposal for future directions to advance criminal networks inquiry.